Self-hosted deployment

 make db-seed # Seed demo data (optional)

-Or do both in one command:
+Or do both together:

 make db-fresh # Drop schema + migrate + seed